wp-plugins/add-meta-tags/readme.txt

 = My meta tags show up twice! =

 The *description* and *keywords* meta tags are most probably already hardcoded into your theme's `header.php` file.
-Please contact the theme author, since this is not good for your website.
-Meta tags should be different on every page.
+Please contact the theme author.

 = Where can I get support? =

-Add-Meta-Tags is released as free software without warranties or official support.
-You can still get first class support from the [community of users](http://wordpress.org/tags/add-meta-tags "Add-Meta-Tags Users").
+Add-Meta-Tags is released as free software without warranties.
+You can get first class support from the [community of users](http://wordpress.org/support/plugin/add-meta-tags "Add-Meta-Tags Users").

 = I found a bug! =